Interstate 35W (Minnesota): Mississippi River crossing

 On August 1, 2007, the I-35W Mississippi River bridge in Minneapolis collapsed into the Mississippi River around 6:05 pm CDT, killing 13 people and injuring 145.
 The metal arch bridge had a length of approximately 1900 ft and a roadway height of over 100 ft above the river.
 The bridge connected Minneapolis southwest of the Mississippi River to the Northeast Minneapolis neighborhood and served residents in the northern suburbs of the metro area.
 Because of the collapse of the bridge, I-35W traffic was temporarily detoured through eastbound I-94 to northbound MN 280 where it meets up with I-35W in Roseville.

 The replacement I-35W Saint Anthony Falls Bridge was built in less than a year and opened to traffic on September 18, 2008, at 5:00 am CDT, three months ahead of schedule.

 I-35W and Highway 62 Crosstown Commons reconstruction project

-The Crosstown Commons is one of the most congested traffic interchanges in Minnesota.
+The Crosstown Commons was one of the most congested traffic interchanges in Minnesota.
 While it is sometimes referred to as an intersection, it is a 1 mi merger or concurrency of I-35W and MN 62.
 The layout is not a typical intersection: there is only a single level of roadbed and it creates a dogleg in I-35W.
 This shared right-of-way intersection for I-35W and MN 62 has been a topic of political debate for many years.
-There are only six lanes on the commons, and all drivers merging from one highway to the other are required to change at least one lane as they merge and then diverge again.
+As originally built, there were only six lanes on the commons, and all drivers merging from one highway to the other are required to change at least one lane as they merge and then diverge again.
 The name comes from the fact that MN 62 is also known locally as the Crosstown Highway.